Jacksonville Skyway

-As of 2023, the Skyway typically only operates on weekdays, although JTA does operate the system on weekends with special events downtown.
+As of 2023, the Skyway typically only operates on weekdays, although JTA does occasionally operate the system on weekends when there are special events downtown.

 Description

 The Skyway runs on an elevated two-way monorail track.
 The 2.5 mi system serves eight stations in Downtown Jacksonville: five in the Downtown Core and LaVilla areas, and three across the St. Johns River on the Southbank.
 There are two routes running south from Rosa Parks Transit Station and branching at Central station: one going west and terminating at LaVilla station, and the other going south over the river and terminating at Kings Avenue station on the Southbank.

 From 1989 to 1996 the system used VAL 256-type rubber-wheeled vehicles designed by Matra.
 This ran only on the 0.7 mi, three station Phase I-A segment.
 In 1997, this was replaced by the current system designed by Bombardier Transportation, a version of its UM III monorail technology.
 In the current system, vehicles run on beams 34 in wide and 28 in tall, fixed on an 11 ft wide guideway with parapet walls.
 Each driverless train operates under automatic train control, travelling at up to 35 mph, and can have two, four or six cars (although all current trains have two).

 The Skyway connects to the JTA's bus rapid transit system, known as the First Coast Flyer, at the Jacksonville Regional Transportation Center at LaVilla.